Justin Quek

-Biography
+Early life

 Quek is Teochew and his family business in the past was a fruit stall in Queen Street.
 His father died when he was seven.
 He has 11 other siblings and he attended Broadrick Secondary School.

+Career

 Quek had always wanted to travel.
-After his National Service in Singapore, at 20 years old, he got a job as a steward.
+At 20 years old, he got a job as a steward.
 It was after two years as a seaman that led him to his passion of cooking.

-He then went on to learn the basics of cooking at the Singapore Hotel and Tourism Education Center (SHATEC) for one year.
-After his graduation in 1986, Quek continued his culinary training at The Oriental's hotels in Bangkok and Singapore under chef Bertrand Langlet, who encouraged him to go to France to further his training.

-In 1991, Quek used his life savings of $40,000 to travel to France to greatly improve his skills.
+Quek trained at Mandarin Oriental, Singapore to be a chef and was sponsored by them to attend the Singapore Hotel and Tourism Education Center.
+After graduation in 1986, Quek worked at Mandarin Oriental, Bangkok for a year before returning to the Singapore hotel to work at Fourchette under chef Bertrand Langlet.
+Langlet left Fourchette for Delifrance Bistro and Quek followed him and became the head chef there.
+Langlet encouraged Quek to go to France to further his training.
+After two years at Delifrance Bistro, Quek, in 1991, used his life savings of $40,000 to travel to France to improve his skills.
+He worked at some of the restaurants there and went to London to train under Michel and Albert Roux at Le Gavroche.

-He returned to Singapore in 1992, taking the place of personal chef at the French Embassy, serving two high commissioners.
+Quek returned to Singapore after a year and became the personal chef at the French Embassy, serving two high commissioners.

+In 1994, restaurateur and sommelier Ignatius Chan and Quek opened Les Amis at Shaw House, Singapore with backing from stockbroker Desmond Lim and Chong Yap Seng.
+Quek, along with Chan, left Les Amis in 2003, citing personal reasons.

-Quek then joined Les Amis at Shaw House, Singapore.
-In 2004, he left Les Amis to establish a new restaurant called La Petite Cuisine in Taipei.
-He has since opened another French eatery La Platane, a fine-dining Chinese restaurant Villa du Lac and a restaurant named Fountain.
+In 2004, Quek moved to Taipei, Taiwan and opened a restaurant, La Petite Cuisine.
+He had also opened another French eatery La Platane, a fine-dining Chinese restaurant Villa du Lac and a restaurant named Fountain.
 All three are located at Xintiandi, Shanghai.
 He sold all businesses in Shanghai in January 2009.
 Opened Just In Bistro & Wine Bar, Taipei in April 2009, and fine-dining French restaurant Justin's Signatures in Dec 2009.
-Sold all business in Taipei in 2013.
-Quek was also a consultant to Whisk, The Mira Hong Kong and The French Window, IFC Hong Kong.
+He sold all business in Taipei in 2013.

+As of 2010, Quek was also a consultant to Whisk, The Mira Hong Kong and The French Window, IFC Hong Kong.

-In 2010, Quek returned to Singapore and opened the "Sky On 57" at Marina Bay Sands, Singapore.
-The restaurant showcases an array of Franco-Asian cuisine, and offers a view of the Singapore skyline.
+In 2010, Quek returned to Singapore and opened a restaurant, Sky On 57, at Marina Bay Sands.
+The restaurant offered Franco-Asian cuisine and a view of the Singapore skyline.
+Sky on 57 was closed in June 2017.